made-by-max/cosmic-cloud/src/data/blog/ux-librarian.md

 ---
 title: What’s a UX Librarian?
-description: What’s a UX Librarian?
-It’s a question I get asked a lot during interviews and at meet-ups, every time I bring up my former career.
-It’s often accompanied by a bewildered tone and a skeptical look.
-Surely I’m just making this up?
 date: 2018-03-08
-type: Article
 tags:
-  - blog
   - product design
   - career
 ---
+What’s a UX Librarian?
+It’s a question I get asked a lot during interviews and at meet-ups, every time I bring up my former career.
+It’s often accompanied by a bewildered tone and a skeptical look.
+Surely I’m just making this up?

 What most people don’t realize is that library science and human computer interaction have so much in common that many colleges (Cornell, UC Berkeley, University of Michigan, University of Texas, UNC Chapel Hill, and Pratt to name just a few) offer HCI degrees or specializations through their information science departments.

 Still, it’s not an easy question to answer in the 30 seconds I usually have, especially since most people don’t really understand what librarians do.
 (Hint: the person who checks out your books at the library is probably not actually a librarian).